-The Chinese New Year starts today.
+The Lunar New Year starts today.

 Introduce students to the Chinese New Year by having them explore the Chinese zodiac.
 Begin the activity by having each student write five to eight adjectives or phrases that describe his or her personality traits.
 These should not be physical characteristics like hair color or height, but qualities such as "a good sense of humor," "honest," or "a risk-taker."